This post was originally published on July 25, 2022, and was updated on July 26, 2023, with the latest data and insights.

 That was the directive from Yahoo in 2013 when the company announced everyone needed to be in the office.

 “Speed and quality are often sacrificed when we work from home,” read a memo issued by the head of HR.
-Yet fast-forward nearly a decade, and American businesses expect that 58% of the workforce will work remotely in the next five years.
+Yet fast-forward a decade, and American businesses expect that 22% of the workforce will work remotely by the end of 2023.

 So was the Yahoo workforce more distracted than average to lead the CEO to take such drastic measures?
 Probably not.
 Instead, the issue may have been that Yahoo lacked a way to reliably measure and understand productivity.

 Are you also making business decisions in the dark without the right KPIs and productivity benchmarks?